elysespeaks/elysespeaks.github.io/public/content/ARHI13182/description.md

 ### Texts & Readings

-All readings are supplied as PDFs (linked on the syllabus page). **Bring them to class.** Printed copies are preferred; tablets/laptops are acceptable if necessary.
-Page-ranges on the syllabus override the PDF’s length.
+All readings are supplied as PDFs (linked on the syllabus page). **Bring them to class in printed or digital form.** Page-ranges on the syllabus override the PDF’s length.

 The course site is your day-to-day guide: it’s a *live syllabus* that can evolve, so check it **daily** for updates.